Qasim Khanate: Later history

+Şahğäli (1515–1567) was three times crowned as Kazan khan with the aid of Muscovy.
+After the conquest of Kazan, the self-government of the khans was abolished and the khanate came to be governed by Russian voyevodas.
+However, khans still reigned.
+One of the khans, Simeon Bekbulatovich, was baptised and proclaimed as the grand prince of Russia in 1574.
+He never really reigned and was used for a short period by Russian tsar Ivan the Terrible as a figurehead ruler without any real power.
+During the reign of Sayed Borhan khan (1627–1679), Russia began a policy of Christianization.
+Begs, who had a status equal to boyars, were switched to Serving Tatars, equal to Dvoryans.
+This policy provoked a Tatar revolt in 1656.
+After the death of khanbika (queen) Fatima Soltan in 1681, the Khanate was abolished.

 Population

-The land was inhabited mainly by Mordvins, some of them as well as other Finnic peoples like Meshchyora and Muroma have been assimilated by Tatars and became Mishar Tatars.
+The land was inhabited mainly by Mordvins, some of them as well as other Volga Finnic peoples like the Meshchyora and Muroma have been assimilated by Tatars and became Mishar Tatars.
 Later, the land was settled by the Russians.
 Some Kazan Tatars resettled to Qasim lands, and were called Qasim Tatars.
-The most of Qasim Tatars served at the khan's palace or served in the khan's military.
-This group had been assimilated into the Mishar Tatars, but nearby 1,000 Qasim Tatars are still living in the city of Kasimov.
+Most of the Qasim Tatars served at the khan's palace or served in the khan's military.
+This group had been assimilated into the Mishar Tatars, but nearly 1,000 Qasim Tatars are still living in the city of Kasimov.

 The noble families were the Manghyt (Manğıt), Arghyn (Arğın), Jalair (Cälair), Qipchaq (Qıpçaq).
 Moscow's administrators elected the khans from ruling families of the Tatar khanates: Khanate of Kazan, the Crimean Khanate, and the Siberia Khanate.